Cynoser/No-Title-Yet/README.md

 > However, NonNameYet Just Thinking That This A Best Chance To Go Home And Need To Think What He Suppose To Tell His Mom About This Events...

 ###### Note From Me; This Is A Short Story, So...
 Enjoy~~

+##### You Find Something Weird??
+Like Grammar Mistake?, Wrong Spelling??
+And Wanted To Help Me??
+Then You Read This Is Not Wasted Your Time!!
+[Open The Issues By Clicking The Green Button { New Issues }](https://github.com/Cynoser/No-Title-Yet/issues)